SirPepperPot/EnhancedOverhaulRemixLauncher/README.md

 - Preserves user-modified managed files before removing them.
 - Launches For The King II when requested.

-The launcher does not contain the mod package and never downloads Nexus files.
+The launcher does not contain the mod package and does not download files from Nexus Mods.
+Users must manually download the official mod archive themselves before selecting it for installation.
 It does not access game saves or collect telemetry.
 See [NETWORK_BEHAVIOR.md](NETWORK_BEHAVIOR.md) for its limited network behavior.